daattali/beautiful-jekyll/README.md

 docker stop beautiful-jekyll
 ```

-Whenever you make any changes to `_config.yml`, you must stop and re-start the server new config settings to take effect.
+Whenever you make any changes to `_config.yml`, you must stop and re-start the server for the new config settings to take effect.

 Disclaimer: I personally am NOT using local development so I don't know much about running Jekyll locally.
 If you follow this route, please don't ask me questions because unfortunately I honestly won't be able to help!